goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.27.
 Have a SECURITY.md File [OPEN SOURCE]

 **TL;DR:** To give people instructions for responsibly reporting security vulnerabilities in your project, you can add a SECURITY.md file to your repository's root, docs, or .github folder.
-SECURITY.md file should contain details using which Security Researchers can report Vulnerabilities and also the contact details of the responsible person/group (email id and/or phone numbers) to whom the reports have to be sent.
+SECURITY.md file should contain details using which security researchers can report vulnerabilities and also the contact details of the responsible person/group (email id and/or phone numbers) to whom the reports have to be sent.

 **Otherwise:** You may not be notified about the vulnerabilities.
 You will miss the opportunity to act on the vulnerabilities in time.